unjs/serve-placeholder/README.md

 - Default: `false`

-Skip middleware when no handler is defined for the current request and call `next()` instead.
+Skip middleware when no handler is defined for the current request.

+Please note that if this option is set to `true`, then `default` handler will be disabled!

 ### `placeholder`